hytechclub/web-102/Week03/GeometryCalculationsInstructions.md

 # Individual Exercise - Geometry Calculations
-In this exercise, you will need to create a new HTML file from scratch.
+In this exercise, start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html).
 Then, follow the instructions below to complete the activity.
 You will be creating a basic Triangle area calculator.

 ## Background
 Read the following article to learn how to calculate the area of a triangle: http://www.softschools.com/math/geometry/topics/area_of_triangles_part_1/

 ## Part 1 - Setup
-1. Create a new HTML file
+1. Open the **index.html** file
-1. Add the basic tags to your HTML file - `html`, `head`, `script`
+1. Add the basic elements to the HTML file - `html`, `head`, `script`

 ## Part 2 - Prompting for Numbers
 1. Display a message to the user welcoming them to your calculator